Live the Lifestyle You DeserveLearn More About Our Living Options Today.

 With more than 400 individual homes available that offer safety, privacy and the opportunity for your own landscaping and design/décor input, we make every effort to turn our homes into yours.

-Best of all, our comfortable homes and state-of-the-art facilities are nestled in the beautiful surrounding area of Waverly, Ohio, which is only a short drive to both Columbus and Cincinnati, affording residents convenience for travel and local flavor.
+Best of all, our comfortable homes and state-of-the-art facilities are nestled in the beautiful surrounding area of Waverly, Ohio, which is only a short drive to Columbus, affording residents convenience for travel and local flavor.

-Also, for those looking in the Columbus and Cincinnati areas, Bristol Village offers considerable retirement value.
+Also, for those looking in the Columbus area, Bristol Village offers considerable retirement value.
 Click here to find a worksheet for comparing monthly costs to other Ohio continuing care retirement communities.

 At Bristol Village, we do everything in our power to make your golden years as fulfilling as possible.
 We look forward to helping you experience a retirement lifestyle that is personally enriching and full of adventure.